abulka/todomvc-ecs/readme.md

 Entity Component System frameworks are relatively simple.
 They offer ways of defining Entities, adding Components (data objects) to those entity instances, and defining Systems which are code blocks which run across subsets of matched Components.

 For this project I chose to use the javascript [Jecs](https://www.npmjs.com/package/jecs) library.
+The single file jecs.js can be copied into your project and with the usual `<script src="jecs.js"></script>` you are all set to go.
+Or you can `npm install jecs` and require it in your node projects.

 ## Example